strata-mvc/strata/docs/saving.md

 permalink: /docs/saving/
 ---

 Saving data is an important part of a complex web application.
-Wordpress MVC allows you to save data outside of the regular Wordpress scope (ex: the backend).
+Strata allows you to save data outside of the regular Wordpress scope (ex: the backend).

 To ease and automate this process, it allows the building of dynamic forms and automated tests on posted values when saving data.